“Is the Making Sense of Affiliate Marketing Course going to help me make more money with my blog?”

 I've also made a lot of money because of the course.
 Hard to complain.

 The biggest thing I can think of is that it's a purely text-based course, whereas other courses I've taken that are the same quality are video and text.
-I learn a little bit better with the video, but if all text bothers you I would just digest the course in smaller sessions.
+I learn a little bit better with the video, but if all text bothers you, then I would just digest the course in smaller sessions.

 I highly recommend this course and think it's a good product for a fair price.
 It's just solid, actionable information for growing your affiliate income.